Research by Manchester Met

 Researchers have put forward recommendations for possible drug therapies to prevent heart attacks caused by plaque erosion, which have not been possible before.
 Findings published in 2023 reveal a completely new mechanism that links cell stress caused by smoking – and potentially other factors like air pollution.

-Elite sporting talent is set to get a boost with a strategic partnership between Manchester Thunder Netball and Manchester Metropolitan University (2022).
-Manchester Thunder will work with the University on a range of areas including: using its high-performance training facilities, retaining new talent within the North West and benefiting from research opportunities to support elite performance.
+Elite sporting talent is set to get a boost with a strategic partnership between Manchester Thunder Netball and Manchester Met (2022).
+Manchester Thunder will work with the University on a range of areas including using its high-performance training facilities, retaining new talent within the North West and benefiting from research opportunities to support elite performance.

 Our researchers, in collaboration with Sheffield Hallam University, have developed a new testing device that can replicate injury risk scenarios and test the impact during falls when wearing wrist protectors.
 Researchers developed an International Standard for snowboarding wrist protectors and a new set of tests to determine which design features are effective at preventing wrist hyperextension during falls.